viemeva/viemeva/README.md

 I frequently enjoy cuddles; they bring me a bit of comfort.
 (I'll never approach anyone for cuddles because I'm always afraid they'll run away or judge me.)

-I sometimes have Touch Discomfort and/or Crowd/Cover Discomfort.
-Please respect my discomforts...
-Don't be an asshole and start rapidly booping me or covering me.
-(I find booping as an offensive gesture whenever I'm in a bad mood)

 <h1 align="center">──•┈••✦ --- ✦••┈•──